ClusterHQ/flocker/docs/gettingstarted/installation.rst

 Installing Flocker
 ==================

-As a user of Flocker there are two components you will need to install:

-1. The ``flocker-cli`` package which provides command line tools to control the cluster.
+As a user of Flocker you will need to install the ``flocker-cli`` package which provides command line tools to control the cluster.
 This should be installed on a machine with SSH credentials to control the cluster nodes (e.g., if you use our Vagrant setup then the machine which is running Vagrant).

-2. The ``flocker-node`` package that runs on each node in the cluster.
-   This package is installed on machines which will run Docker containers.

 .. note:: If you're interested in developing Flocker (as opposed to simply using it) see :doc:`../gettinginvolved/contributing`.